GOOD HOSPITAL PRACTICE

 "What all framework concepts have in common is that they make it clear that quality is multidimensional and cannot be comprehensively assessed on the basis of a few isolated aspects."

-Apart from the fact that dimensions, aspects and characteristics are mixed up here, this realization is reason enough to include "a set of characteristics of an object" in the definition of quality.
+Apart from the fact that dimensions, aspects and characteristics are mixed up here, this realisation is reason enough to include "a set of characteristics of an object" in the definition of quality.

 The definition should therefore be:

-Quality (of a medical service) is the degree to which a set of inherent characteristics of the treatment of individuals fulfills requirements".
+Quality (of a medical service) is the degree to which a set of inherent characteristics of the treatment of individuals fulfils requirements".

-Quality (of health care for a population) is the degree to which a set of inherent characteristics of a population's health care organization meets requirements.
+Quality (of health care for a population) is the degree to which a set of inherent characteristics of a population's health care organisation meets requirements".

 Everything else (what are and who sets the requirements, what are the characteristics of a treatment?) is then best explained in notes.

-Further requirements can be made by interested parties who are not themselves recipients of the service.
+Further requirements can be set by interested parties who are not themselves recipients of the service.
 They can be guided by general principles, principles or their own objectives.

-In medical quality assurance, the quality of the service itself (design) and its provision (performance) are given priority.
+Medical quality assurance prioritises the quality of the service itself (design) and its provision (performance).
 The selected treatment procedure should meet the needs of the service recipient.
 The general social conditions of healthcare must be taken into account.

 In principle, the care of individuals and the care of populations can both be the subject of a quality assessment.
 One can look at the care of a patient with a pacemaker in a clinic (care of an individual person).
-Or one can examine the care of all insured persons in a region who suffer from an AV block (care of a population).
+Or the care of all insured persons in a region who suffer from an AV block can be analysed (care of a population).

 But there are worlds in between.

 Which of the two is the subject of consideration?
-Are we looking at the design of the healthcare market - which is what the OECD does with its indicators - or the individual medical services, which should contribute to health as a whole?
+Is the organisation of the healthcare market being considered - which is what the OECD does with its indicators - or the individual medical services, which should contribute to health as a whole?
 Both can be read out.
 The basic task of the IQTiG is to assess the quality of services provided by service providers in the inpatient sector.
 But what if priorities are set, depending on "whether the focus is on the healthcare system as a whole or on the quality of care provided by individual service providers"?
 These are not "priorities" that can be set differently, but categorical differences whose confusion will lead to serious contradictions.

 One thinks of § 1 of the professional code of conduct for doctors working in Germany, which states "Doctors serve the health of the individual and the population".
 In the Reichsärzteordnung (1935), this was still called "Service to the health of the individual and the people as a whole".

 The service to health leads to the unfortunate formation of the word "healthcare".
 Of course, it is not possible to provide health care because health is not a product or service that can be used to supply people like food, electricity or water.
-In the past, people used to speak of "health care", which still made sense insofar as they were thinking of services with which the sick were cared for or looked after so that they did not suffer any deficiencies.
+In the past, people used to talk about "health care", which still made sense insofar as they were thinking of services with which the sick were cared for or looked after so that they did not suffer any shortages.

-If one wishes to summarize the provision of services for the diagnosis, treatment, prevention of illness, recovery from illness and care as health care, it must be remembered that the services themselves are always the subject of the quality assessment and not an abstract term such as "the" health care of "the" population.
+If one wishes to summarise the provision of services for the diagnosis, treatment, prevention of illness, recovery from illness and care as healthcare, it must be borne in mind that the services themselves are then always the subject of the quality assessment and not an abstract term such as "the" healthcare of "the" population.

 To make a clear distinction, the political, economic and social system in which the services are provided should be referred to as a "healthcare system".
-Even then, it must be clear that we use the term "healthcare system" to refer to a closed, concrete organization such as the English National Health System or similar systems in Ireland, Denmark and Sweden.
-On the other hand, we use it to describe the interaction between a number of organizations such as health insurance companies, service providers, professional associations and health administrations, which is not at all systematic, but rather chaotic, as in Germany or the USA, for example.
-To better reflect this, the term "healthcare industry" or "healthcare market" has been used for some time.
+Even then, it must be clear that we use the term "healthcare system" to refer to a closed, concrete organisation, such as the English National Health System or similar systems in Ireland, Denmark and Sweden.
+On the other hand, we use it to describe the interaction between a number of organisations such as health insurance funds, service providers, professional associations and health administrations, which is not at all systematic, but rather chaotic, as in Germany or the USA, for example.
+For some time now, the term "healthcare industry" or "healthcare market" has been used to better reflect this.
 Because of the connotations, I prefer "healthcare system".

 There is also a public health service (ÖGD), whose tasks are regulated by law.
-It is organized in lower health authorities (public health departments) and is therefore largely removed from market forces.
-The ÖGD is less concerned with the health of the individual and more with promoting and protecting the health of the population as a whole.
-The quality of the ÖGD can also be examined - but this is not the task of the IQTiG.
+It is organised in lower health authorities (health authorities) and is therefore largely removed from market forces.
+The ÖGD is less concerned with the health of the individual and is more focussed on promoting and protecting the health of the population as a whole.
+The quality of the ÖGD can also be analysed - but this is not the task of the IQTiG.

-The IQTiG's definition limits the requirements for the object of consideration to those that are "patient-centered and consistent with professional knowledge".
+The IQTiG's definition limits the requirements for the object of consideration to those that are "patient-centred and consistent with professional knowledge".

 DIN EN ISO 9001:2015 defines "3.6.4 Requirement [as] "a requirement or expectation that is specified, customarily assumed or mandatory".

-Since healthcare is always about patients, all requirements are somehow patient-centered.
+Since healthcare is always about patients, all requirements are somehow patient-centred.
 The characteristic then no longer serves to differentiate.
-It is nothing more than a superfluous adjective and as meaningless as "the patient is always at the center"!
-If the quality of medical treatment is to be considered, the treatment process is "at the center", if you will.
+It is nothing more than a superfluous adjective and as meaningless as "the patient is always at the centre"!
+If the quality of medical treatment is to be considered, the treatment process is "at the centre", if you like.
 Requirements must be set from the patient's perspective - anything else makes no sense.
-Is that what is meant by patient-centeredness?
-But what about requirements that are not patient-centered at all?
+Is that what is meant by patient-centredness?
+But what about requirements that are not patient-centred at all?

 If requirements from normative documents are described as mandatory or generally assumed, they could be listed.
-By no means all of them are patient-centered.
-It is possible that organizations, interested parties and customers (patients) may have similar, contradictory or even mutually exclusive requirements.
+By no means all of them are patient-centred.
+It is possible that organisations, interested parties and customers (patients) may have similar, contradictory or even mutually exclusive requirements.
 This problem is ignored here.

 Even more problematic is the restriction to conformity with professional knowledge.
 It remains unclear which requirements are meant.
 The scope and content of "professional knowledge" are far too vague.
 What is professionalism and where does it begin and end?
 Which profession?
-Or does it refer to a specialist discipline?
-Or specialist circles?
-Does it require a state license to practice or other recognition?
+Or does it refer to a specialised discipline?
+Or specialised circles?
+Does it require a state licence to practise or other recognition?
 In which professional group is there a general consensus on the recognition of knowledge?
 And who has expressed the knowledge of requirements so explicitly that conformity can be established?

 Does this exclude all requirements that are not based on professional knowledge?
 Do requirements have to correspond to knowledge at all?

-Professional knowledge always refers to the characteristics of a service - requirements do not have to be based on professional knowledge.
-If "patient-centered" is to make any sense, then we must abandon the idea that a benevolent corporation limits the requirements for the quality of medical services to what is consistent with its knowledge - a knowledge that it has acquired by virtue of its professional existence.
+Professional knowledge always relates to the characteristics of a service - requirements do not have to be based on professional knowledge.
+If "patient-centred" is to make any sense, then we must abandon the idea that a benevolent corporation limits the requirements for the quality of medical services to what corresponds to its knowledge - a knowledge that it has acquired by virtue of its professional existence.

 The quality of healthcare would then be the degree to which care is what some people think it should be, without specifying who the people are and what their requirements are.

 Consequently, the methods paper below also speaks more of guidelines than requirements.
 Institutions set guidelines, patients make demands.
-This makes all the difference when it comes to "patient-centricity".
+This makes all the difference when it comes to "patient-centredness".

 The confusion is further increased by the unclear use of the term "dimension".

 "Dimension" is an unfortunate term here.
-It usually stands for the measurement, extension or dimension of a body, e.g. in terms of length, width, height or extent with regard to spatial, temporal and conceptual comprehensibility[v].
+It usually stands for measurement, extension or dimension, e.g. of a body in terms of length, width, height or extent with regard to spatial, temporal and conceptual comprehensibility[v].
 Each dimension has its own base vector that is independent of the others.
-In physics, the dimension indicates the power in which the three basic units (g, cm, sec) are incorporated into a certain quantity[vi] That is not what is meant here.
+In physics, the dimension indicates the power in which the three basic units (g, cm, sec) are incorporated into a certain quantity[vi] None of that is meant here.

 When measuring socio-cultural healthcare systems, one can perhaps speak of "dimensions" in a metaphorical sense, as DONABEDIAN has done.
 However, if you want to compare the systems, you have to name characteristics that can be used to identify the differences.

-"Such fundamental requirements for healthcare are often summarized in the form of basic quality dimensions in a conceptual framework for quality".
+"Such fundamental requirements for healthcare are often summarised in the form of basic quality dimensions in a conceptual framework for quality".

-Can "basic requirements" ... be summarized "in the form of basic quality dimensions"?
-What does it mean that patient-centeredness is to be understood as an overarching guiding principle for all dimensions?
+Can "fundamental requirements" ... be summarised "in the form of fundamental quality dimensions"?
+What does it mean that patient-centredness should be understood as an overarching guiding principle for all dimensions?
 A guiding principle for dimensions?
 What is the difference between requirement and dimension?
 It is at least conceded that requirements or dimensions differ in "whether the focus is on the healthcare system as a whole or on the quality of care provided by individual service providers".
 However, the examples listed there do not fit either perspective:

-A care system can promote or hinder the effectiveness, safety and "patient-centeredness" of treatment services, but they are not themselves characteristics of the system that can be used to measure the difference.
+A care system can promote or hinder the effectiveness, safety and "patient-centredness" of treatment services, but they are not themselves characteristics of the system that can be used to measure the difference.

-On closer inspection, the "dimensions" mentioned are all characteristics of services that are provided in medical treatment: Effectiveness, patient safety, patient-centered care design, timeliness and availability, appropriateness, coordination and continuity.
-"Patient safety" is somewhat misleading as a characteristic.
+On closer inspection, the "dimensions" mentioned are all characteristics of services that are provided in medical treatment: Effectiveness, patient safety, patient-centred care design, timeliness and availability, appropriateness, coordination and continuity.
+"Patient safety" is a somewhat misleading term.
 The word actually refers to protection against the dangers of medicine.
 What is meant is the safety, or rather the uncertainty, of medical services.
 But that is how we have always understood it.

 These characteristics (and many others) can be measured or tested.
 This is exactly what the IQTiG should and would like to do.
 Section 5.1 of the IQTiG's methods paper correctly refers to characteristics, and section 5.2.3 even contains the technically correct definition of a quality characteristic!
 This makes it all the more incomprehensible to me why the characteristics have disappeared from the definition of quality.